UsmanRajput07/100-days-js/readme.md

 palindrome is word , phase , number or other sequence of characters that reads the same backward as forward. ignore spaces , punctuation and capitalization
-Day 7: write a function findmax number in given array
+Day 7: write a function findmax number in given array Day 7: Write a function to find the factorial of a number

 About
 🚀 100 Days, 100 JS Problems: A daily journey of solving JavaScript problems to sharpen my coding skills.
 Follow along as I tackle a new challenge each day, sharing solutions, techniques, and insights.
 Perfect for anyone looking to strengthen their JS knowledge!